Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 ├─ 📝 setup.py
 ```

-The directory outline is very similar for an **automation plugin** &#151 the only difference is the location of the `.yaml` file.
+The directory outline is very similar for an **automation plugin**, the only difference is the location of the `.yaml` file.

 ```
 📁 <DISTRIBUTION-NAME with dashes>